Marc-Solution/Mavera/README.md

 - https://zenhabits.net/ I was inspired by the simplicity of this page.

-- I received inspiration for the text in the retailers section on the products page from https://www.lilyohanna.se/en/ (Click the retailers link in the navbar and you will find the section) I got the ide to write the thank you message to the customers from the lilyohanna website.
+- I received inspiration for the text in the retailers section on the products page from https://www.lilyohanna.se/en/ .
+Click the retailers link in the navbar and you will find the section) I got the idea to write the thank you message to the customers from the lilyohanna website.

 - I received inspiration for the text about the deodorants on the home page from https://beekings.com/product/natural-deodorant-subscription/